Fuhze73/Florence-2-Batch-Captioning-Optimizer/README.md

 ## 🛠 Usage

-### 1️⃣ Launch the interface

-python Florence-2-Batch-Captioning-Optimizer.py

-### 2️⃣ Load an image folder
+### Load an image folder

 Click "Load Images" and select a directory containing images.

-### 3️⃣ Modify or generate captions
+### Modify or generate captions

 Select an image from the list.
 Edit or add a caption.
 Click "Update and Save Caption" to save changes.

-### 4️⃣ Export captions
+### Export captions